LiorSinai/TransformersLite.jl/README.md

      alt="bar chart probabilities vs ground truth"
     />

 The probabilities for each star are strongly biased in the right way, with 1 star ratings being mostly negative and 5 star ratings mostly positive.
-The model was not trained on 3 star reviews so here the distribution is almost uniform (random) with a slight negative skew.
-However this may also be a reflection of the underlying data because humans are not consistent with their ratings for 3 stars.
+The model was not trained on 3 star reviews so here the distribution approaches a uniform distribution (random) with a negative skew.
+That may also be a reflection of the underlying data because humans are not consistent with their ratings for 3 stars.

 <img src="images/confusion_matrix_classification5.png"
      alt="confusion matrix"